Sad-Abd/pyPolyMesher/README.md

 ### Section 1 - Current Focus and Issue Resolution

 1. ~~Translate other domain codes.~~
-2. Add docstrings and comments to the following files:
+2. ~~Add docstrings and comments to the following files:~~
    - ~~pyPolyMesher~~
    - ~~pydFunction~~
-   - Domains
+   - ~~Domains~~
 3. ~~Make the resequence function work properly ([Issue #3](https://github.com/Sad-Abd/pyPolyMesher/issues/3)).~~
+4. ~~Transform Domain definitions into classes using Object-Oriented Programming (OOP) principles.~~
+5. ~~Rethink the file hierarchy and user experience.~~

 ### Section 2 - Upcoming Priorities
-1. Transform Domain definitions into classes using Object-Oriented Programming (OOP) principles.
-2. Rethink the file hierarchy and user experience.
+1. Use Jupyter notebook for `Examples.py`.
+2. Use Jupyter notebook to illustrate `Domain` creation.
 3. Add some example meshes to the **README**.
 4. Enhance the **README** with more detailed information.
 5. Publish the package on *PYPI* and *Zenodo* for wider distribution.
+6. Add some tests.

 ### Section 3 - Vision and Future Prospects

+1. Define `Domain` from `dxf` files.
-1. Develop a GUI for domain definition to improve user interaction.
+2. Develop a GUI for domain definition to improve user interaction.
-2. Explore and brainstorm alternative options for domain definition and future possible expansions.
+3. Explore and brainstorm alternative options for domain definition and future possible expansions.

 See the [open issues](https://github.com/Sad-Abd/pyPolyMesher/issues) for a full list of proposed features (and known issues).